BLUE-Flowing/Peptide2Mol/README.md

 To facilitate **quick verification** of the software by reviewers, we provide a minimal test dataset.
 This dataset contains a small set of example protein–peptide complexes that can be used to run the full pipeline end-to-end.
 Specifically, the dataset includes two protein complex structures:
   - **1bvr** – suitable for de novo protein generation
-  - **4bnw** – suitable for partial (fragment-based) generation
+  - **PBMol_2qtg** – suitable for partial generation

-These structures are sourced from the LiGAN 10-testcase benchmark [DOI: https://doi.org/10.1039/D1SC05976A].
+These structures are sourced from the LiGAN 10-testcase benchmark [DOI: https://doi.org/10.1039/D1SC05976A] and BioLip2 [DOI: https://doi.org/10.1093/nar/gkad630], respectively.
 The corresponding .pt files have been pre-generated following the procedure described in **Step 2: Generate .pt Files**.
 Users can directly use these preprocessed files to test the pipeline without additional preprocessing.

 #### De Novo Generation: